luigiselmi/pilot-sc4-fcd-producer/README.md

-Pilot SC4 FCD Taxi Historic Data Kafka Producer
+Pilot SC4 FCD Taxi Historic Data Processment
 ===============================================
+This repository contains Apache Flink programs that produce, consume and process traffic data.
+The producer (FlinkFcdProducer.java) reads the records from a gzipped file in the file system and write them in a Kafka topic in binary format (Avro).
+The consumer (FlinkFcdConsumer.java) reads the records from the Kafka topic, separates into cells within a bounding box and finally computes the number of records within each cell in time windows.
-This component contains an Apache Flink program that reads zipped files of historical traffic data and processes each records to map match the coordinates pairs to the road segments.
-The program computes the number of vehicles and the average speed of each road segment within a time window.
+The MapMatch program (FlinkMapMatch.java, work in progress) reads the records from a Kafka topic, separates the records computing their geohash and then matches the coordinates pairs to the road segments.
+Finally program computes the number of vehicles and the average speed in each road segment within a time window.
 The road network is extracted from the Open Street Map database.
-The result of the computation for each road segment, and for all the time interval, is stored in a specific Kafka topic for further processment.
+The result of the computation for each road segment, and for all the time interval, is sent to a sink (TBD, Elasticsearch or Cassandra).

 ##Requirements

-This component depends on PostGis with the road network data pre loaded, R for the map matching algorithm and Rserver for the communication.
+The MapMatch program depends on PostGis with the road network data pre loaded, R for the map matching algorithm and Rserver for the communication.
 All these modules are included in [pilot-sc4-postgis](https://github.com/big-data-europe/pilot-sc4-postgis).
-Start the pilot-sc4-postgis docker container before using this component.
+Start the pilot-sc4-postgis docker container before running the MapMatch program.

 ##Build